spritewidget/spritewidget/README.md

 Particle systems are great for creating effects such as rain, smoke, or fire.
 It's easy to setup a particle system, but there are very many properties that can be tweaked.
 The best way of to get a feel for how they work is to simply play around with them.

+If you want to play around with particle systems, try out the [Particle Designer](https://spritewidget.com/particledesigner) (web app).

 This is an example of how a particle system can be created, configured, and added to the scene:

 ```dart